nusenu/ansible-relayor/README.md

 make two steps

-1. install the new server by running only against the new server (-l) and only the os specific tag (openbsd) `ansible-playbook tor.yml -l newserver --tags openbsd`
+1. install the new server by running only against the new server (-l) and only the os specific tag (openbsd)

+`ansible-playbook tor.yml -l newserver --tags openbsd`

 2. then reconfigure all servers (MyFamily) by running the 'reconfigure' tag against all servers.
-Running the 'reconfigure' tag without a full or os specific run before that, will fail because 'reconfigure' requires old torrc files to be present.

 `ansible-playbook tor.yml --tags reconfigure`

 Security Considerations